-“I think my son has slow processing speed.
+Q: “I think my child has slow processing speed or ADHD.
 Whom should I see to have him evaluated, and what tests should be done?”

 What is slow processing speed?

-Slow processing speed is not a formal learning disability, but it can play a part in learning and attention issues like dyslexia, ADHD, dysgraphia, dyscalculia, and auditory processing disorder.
+Slow processing speed is not a formal learning disability, but it can play a part in learning and attention issues like dyslexia, attention deficit disorder (ADHD or ADD), dysgraphia, dyscalculia, and auditory processing disorder.

 Slow processing speed means that a child cannot keep up with the pace of classroom learning, is last to finish tests, or has problems in following directions.
 At home, slow processing speed means homework that takes forever to do, frustration with written assignments, and difficulty getting ready for school in the morning.